v4/tnw-2016/resources/presentation.md

 * Hi
     - Hi there, I am Sam.
 What can I do for you?

-* I heart that the best way to start a public talk is by telling a joke.

-* Tell a Joke

-    - Joke

-* Oh, What date is it?

-    - Date

  * Don't forget to send flowers to my mother